two-torial/two-torial/docs/extras/datamods.md

     - Add the name of the DLL file(s) you want to load inside the text box

     Example: `ifs_hook.dll omnifix.dll`

-    Note: You may list one or multiple DLL files separated by a space.
+    You may list one or multiple DLL files separated by a space.
+    The order does matter, as it dictates in which order the DLL files are loaded.
+    **We recommend loading `ifs_hook.dll` before all else**.

     <img src="/img/extras/datamods/8.webp">